everplans/API_doc/source/includes/_authentication.md

 ## Refresh token
-You need the API secret key and the client ID to retrieve a `refresh_token` which you'll use to get an access_token
+You need the API secret key and the client ID to retrieve a `refresh_token` which you'll use to get an access_token.
+The `refresh_token` never expires

 > To retrieve a `refresh_token`, use this code: